zackcreach/spritesheeter/readme.md

 # Spritesheeter

-A gulp-based tool to assemble all your sprites into a single spritesheet that can be referenced by xlink hrefs and styled via CSS.
+A gulp-based tool to assemble all your sprites into a single spritesheet that can be referenced by xlink hrefs and styled with CSS.

 ## Creating a spritesheet

 1. Run `npm install`
+2. Run `npm start drag` (this creates an input folder and opens it for drag/drop)
-2. Throw your svgs into the input folder
+3. Throw your svgs into the input folder
-3. run `npm start` to create your spritesheet!
+4. run `npm start` to create your spritesheet!
-4. Create your CSS selectors (size & color example below)
+5. Create CSS selectors and implement in your HTML or JSX (examples below)

+## CSS Example Selectors
 ```css
 /* Icon global attributes */